vmware/vic/doc/user_doc/vic_installation/install_vic_plugin.md

 # Installing the vSphere Client Plug-Ins #

-vSphere Integrated Containers Engine provides two UI plug-ins for vSphere:
+vSphere Integrated Containers provides two UI plug-ins for vSphere:

 - A basic Flex-based plug-in that adds information about virtual container hosts (VCHs) and container VMs in the Flex-based vSphere Web Client.
 You can install the plug-in either on a vCenter Server instance that runs on Windows, or on a vCenter Server Appliance.
 The basic plug-in works with the Flex-based vSphere Web Client for both vSphere 6.0 and 6.5.
 - An HTML5 plug-in with more complete functionality for the HTML5 vSphere Client.
 The HTML5 vSphere Client is only available with vSphere 6.5.
 You can deploy the HTML5 plug-in to a vCenter Server Appliance or a vCenter Server instance that runs on Windows, if that instance has access to a Web server.
 You cannot deploy the HTML5 plug-in to a vCenter Server instance on Windows that does not have access to a Web server.